MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-56-Voluntary-Grading-Shell-Eggs/subpart-A-Grading-Shell-Eggs/subjectgroup-ECFRbe11f2af27e527f-Licensed-Authorized-Graders/section-56.17.md

 (a)(1) An accurate metal stem thermometer;

-(2) Electronic digital-display scales graduated in increments of1/10-ounce or less for weighing individual eggs and test weights for calibrating such scales.
+(2) Electronic digital-display scales graduated in increments of 1/10-ounce or less for weighing individual eggs and test weights for calibrating such scales.
 Plants packing product based on metric weight must provide scales graduated in increments of 1-gram or less;

-(3) Electronic digital-display scales graduated in increments of1/4-ounce or less for weighing the lightest and heaviest consumer packages packed in the plant and test weights for calibrating such scales;
+(3) Electronic digital-display scales graduated in increments of 1/4-ounce or less for weighing the lightest and heaviest consumer packages packed in the plant and test weights for calibrating such scales;

-(4) Scales graduated in increments of1/4-pound or less for weighing shipping containers and test weights for calibrating such scales;
+(4) Scales graduated in increments of 1/4-pound or less for weighing shipping containers and test weights for calibrating such scales;

 (5) Two candling lights that provide a sufficient combined illumination through both the aperture and downward through the bottom to facilitate accurate interior and exterior quality determinations.